Colombia army intelligence boss sacked over spying row

-The sacking of both army officers was announced on Tuesday by the defence minister, Juan Carlos Pinzon, after a meeting with the Colombian chief prosecutor, Eduardo Montealegre.'Not tolerated'
+The sacking of both army officers was announced on Tuesday by the defence minister, Juan Carlos Pinzon, after a meeting with the Colombian chief prosecutor, Eduardo Montealegre.

 "In any case, any behaviour that affects people, even more if they are high-ranking government officials, cannot be tolerated," Mr Pinzon told reporters.